andrewkruger/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> The lambda is used to make anonymous functions.
-It behaves the same as a function, and returns a value (although, without using a "return"), but it can be used without assigning a variable to the function being performed.
-They take the form of "lambda <arguments>: <expressions>".
+It behaves the same as a function, and returns a value (although, without using a `return`), but it can be used without assigning a variable to the function being performed.
+They take the form of `lambda <arguments>: <expressions>`.
 Lambdas are useful for making functions that can be used as arguments for other functions, such as `map()`, `filter()`, or `reduce()`.
 >>
 >> As an comparison to list comprehension, we can use the following: